Superminis are very popular at the moment – and if you find yourself living in a busy city such as London, you will know this to be especially true.

 When it comes to boot space, the new Skoda Fabia takes the cake (and all the pots and pans needed to make it), serving up 330 litres of space.
 Not only does this make the Fabia the roomiest car on this list in terms of boot space, it also makes it bigger than the Ford Focus – which is a whole class above.

 With the back seats folded flat, the Fabia’s boot space is increased to a generous 1,150 litres, although as with most cars on this list the rear seats don’t fold completely flat, meaning there is a small lip between the back seat and the boot floor.
-This is not the end of the world though, as the lip is lower than what it was on the previous generation of Fabia, and critics say that it is easy enough to slide large objects in over it.
+This is not the end of the world though, as the lip is lower than what it was on the previous generation of Fabia, and it is easy enough to slide large objects in over it.

 Like big boots and can’t lie?